 Have you ever dreamed of making your website available to new global audiences with (almost) a button click?
-Read my Linguise review to understand how you can automatically translate your website into 80 languages and have your content seen by people from new countries.
+I’d appreciate it if you could read my Linguise review to understand how you can automatically translate your website into 80 languages and have your content seen by people from new countries.

 In my opinion, Linguise is one of the best website translation tools that can help you make your content available to new audiences quickly and at a fraction of competitors’ costs.